CSCapstone2019/WebDoctor/README.md

 pipenv shell
 ```

 **NOTE:** after running `pipenv install`, you must change the Python interpreter to the new virtual environment.
 To do this, type `CTRL + SHIFT + P` to open the VSCode command palette.
-Then, type `python` and select the option that says `Python: Select Interpreter` and select the correct interpreter for your pipenv environement.
+Then, type `python` and select the option that says `Python: Select Interpreter` and select the correct interpreter for your pipenv environment.

 Once you clone the repo, you will need to install Node.js modules before running any of the front-end (React) scripts: